 It considers a wide range of theories, issues and practice dimensions and clearly shows how they connect, with fresh insights on topics including mental health, bereavement and disability in children.
 Foregrounding cultural diversity as a crucial dimension of sensitive practice and placing an emphasis on thinking critically and practicing reflectively throughout, this book also:

-•Includes helpful chapter introductions, summaries and annotated further readings
+•includes helpful chapter introductions, summaries and annotated further readings;

-•Features a range of case studies, linking theory to practice
+•features a range of case studies, linking theory to practice;

-•Provides active learning exercises, enabling you to apply and consolidate learning
+•provides active learning exercises, enabling you to apply and consolidate learning.

-"A well-informed book that presents complex ideas and theories in an accessible way for social work students, promoting clear links between theories and their application to practice."
+"Presents complex ideas and theories in an accessible way for social work students, promoting clear links between theories and their application to practice."
 Eleni Skoura-Kirk, University of Kent

 "Infused with pedagogical tools of case studies, reflection points, and reflective questions, this text ensures readers are able to apply the material to real-life situations and explore the relevance to the reader’s own practice."
 Barbra Teater, City University of New York